Cottonmouth (Burchell Clemens): Fictional character biography

 He has also battled other super-heroes such as Black Panther and Luke Cage.
 He was eventually imprisoned, but escaped with Hawkeye, Plant-Man, and Headlok in Thunderbolts.
 He took Bushmaster's real name, Quincy McIver though his actual name has not been revealed.

 Cottonmouth was later tracked down by American Eagle in Arizona.
 Several Serpent Society members including Anaconda, Black Mamba, Bushmaster and Cottonmouth, fought members of the New Avengers in a semi-tropical locale.
 Cottonmouth was defeated by Wolverine.

 Cottonmouth has been seen working with the Serpent Society on several occasions.
 During an encounter with Deadpool, Cottonmouth was shot in the skull.

 He somehow recovered during the "Avengers vs. X-Men" storyline as he was seen robbing a bank with the Society, where he was defeated by mutant Hope Summers.

-As part of the "All-New, All-Different Marvel", Cottonmouth appears as a member of Viper's Serpent Society under its new name Serpent Solutions.
-He alongside Black Racer and Copperhead attacked Captain America and Diamondback where Captain America learned too late that Diamondback is a member of Serpent Solutions where she knocks him out and brings him to Serpent Solutions' headquarters.
+In "All-New, All-Different Marvel", Cottonmouth appears as a member of Viper's Serpent Society under its new name Serpent Solutions.
+He alongside Black Racer and Copperhead attacked Captain America and Diamondback where Captain America learned too late that Diamondback is a member of Serpent Solutions; she knocks him out and brings him to Serpent Solutions' headquarters.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Cottonmouth (along with Serpent Solutions) is recruited by Baron Helmut Zemo to join his Army of Evil.
+During the "Secret Empire" storyline, Cottonmouth (along with Serpent Solutions) is recruited by Baron Helmut Zemo to join his Army of Evil.

-In a prelude to the "Hunted" storyline, several members of the Serpent Society were captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
-Black Mamba, Cottonmouth, Bushmaster, Black Racer, Puff Adder, Rock Python, and Fer-de-Lance were placed in electric cages to wait for the hunt to commence.
-Black Mamba and Cottonmouth talked about their opinion that Viper is not suited to lead the Serpent Society.
+In a prelude to the "Hunted" storyline, several members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
 They are saved from the Hunter-Bots by Vulture.